Sheila Bromley: Career

-In 1960, she appeared as a central character Mrs. Spencer alongside Paul Brinegars character Wishbone in the Rawhide episode "Incident of the Deserter".
+In 1960, she appeared as a central character Mrs. Spencer alongside Paul Brinegar's character Wishbone in the Rawhide episode "Incident of the Deserter".
 She appeared in one episode of I Love Lucy as Helen Erickson Kaiser, the childhood friend of Lucy Ricardo.
-She also made five guest appearances on Perry Mason during the series' nine-year run on CBS.
-In her first appearance in 1959 she played co-defendant Agnes Nulty in The Case of the Borrowed Brunette.
-In 1962 she played murderer Elizabeth Dow in The Case of the Mystified Miner.
+She made five guest appearances on Perry Mason during the series' nine-year run on CBS.
+In her first appearance in 1959 she played co-defendant Agnes Nulty in "The Case of the Borrowed Brunette".
+In 1962 she played murderer Elizabeth Dow in "The Case of the Mystified Miner", and in 1964 she played Alice Bradley in "The Case of the Nervous Neighbor".
 She also guest-starred in a 1965 episode of The Cara Williams Show.

 During World War II she worked often for the USO, continuing that service until the war ended in 1945.
-There she met her husband Jairus Bellamy.
+There she met her second husband, Jairus Bellamy.
 She is credited with seventy-five films in her career, of which seventeen were westerns, for which she is best known.
-Bromley retired from films in the 1970s and lived in the Greater Los Angeles Area until her death in 2003.
+Bromley retired from films in the 1970s and lived in the Greater Los Angeles Area until her death.